kodecocodes/i10t/user-notifications/user-notifications.markdown

 >
 > cuddlePix's extension view frame is based on fixed constraints of 320 x 320, so in this case you leave it at the default ratio of 1.

-### Triggering the Content Extension

-TODO: reword this now that not much is happening here and I cut out the stuff before this With the extension configured, you now have to make some changes in your main application to trigger it.

-All that's left before you can start using this extension is to include the category when you create a UNNotificationRequest.
-Open **ConfigurationViewController.swift** and find scheduleRandomNotification(inSeconds:completion:).
+The operating system knows notifications using the *newCuddlePix* category should go to your extension, but you haven't yet set this category on your outgoing notifications.
+Open **ConfigurationViewController.swift** and find scheduleRandomNotification(inSeconds:completion:) where you generate UNNotificationRequests.
 Add the following line after `content` is declared:

 ```swift
 content.categoryIdentifier = newCuddlePixCategoryName
 ```

-TODO: add a note explaining that you'd need to add this to the payload for a remote notification

-The UNNotificationRequest that gets created in this method will now use `newCuddlePixCategoryName` as a `categoryIdentifier` for its content.
-When the system prepares to deliver a notification, it will check the associated category identifier and try to find an extension registered to handle it.
+The UNNotificationRequest that gets created in this method will now use `newCuddlePixCategoryName` as a `categoryIdentifier` for its content. `newCuddlePixCategoryName` is a string constant defined in the starter that matches the one you placed in the extension plist—*newCuddlePix*.

+When the system prepares to deliver a notification, it will check that notification's category identifier and try to find an extension registered to handle it.
 In this case, that will be the extension you just created.

+> **Note**: For a remote notification to invoke your content extension, you'd need to add this same category identifier as the value for the `category` key in the payload dictionary.

-Build and run, making sure you have the **CuddlePix** scheme selected rather than ContentExtension.
-Switch to the **ContentExtension** scheme then build and run again.
+Make sure you have the **CuddlePix** scheme selected and then build and run.
+Next, switch to the **ContentExtension** scheme then build and run again.
 Select **CuddlePix** and **Run** when prompted what to run the extension with, as that's where you'll generate the notification.

 ![width=80% bordered](./images/run-extension-prompt.png)

 In cuddlePix, generate a new notification with **Cuddle me now!**.
-When the banner appears, expand it either by force touching on a compatible device, or clicking the notification and dragging down in the simulator.
+When the banner appears, expand it either by force touching on a compatible device, or selecting the notification and dragging down in the simulator.
 You'll now see the new custom view from your extension!

 ![iphone bordered](./images/content-extension-presented.png)